IALSA/IALSA-2015-Portland/projects/physical/announce.md

 	If you are interested in the project and would like to submit model outputs to the collective, please start by documenting the measures among which you will be exploring with bivariate models.
 Each study's folder on github now contains a file ```./studies/STUDY/measures.md```.
 Please edit this file to provide the description of your measures.
 Please refer to the [issue #79](https://github.com/IALSA/IALSA-2015-Portland/issues/79) for announcements and discussion of what should go into these descriptions.

 8.  **Run models**
 	There are just a few models in each study that need to be run, so we list them all here.
 Each name refers to a pair of models, one for each sex.
-For the purposes of this paper the "aehplus" model type is sufficient (e.i., models containing, age, education, height, and additional health-related variables as covariates) You can use this list as your roadmap.
+For the purposes of this paper the "aehplus" model type is sufficient (i.e., models containing, age, education, height, and additional health-related variables as covariates) You can use this list as your roadmap.

 	|study  | model |
 	|---|---|